-- Loren Branch, a sport managment student, is a finalist in BGSU's 2014 "The Hatch" - Link.
+- Loren Branch, a sport management student, is a finalist in BGSU's 2014 "The Hatch"

 - Aaron Crouse, a sport management alumnus and a student in the BGSU Honors Program during 2012 - 2013, was recognized as one of the recipients of the Mayeux Award for Outstanding Honors Project.
 His project entitled Factors Affecting Attendance At Selected BGSU Athletics Events was completed under the direction of Dr. Jacquelyn Cuneen and Dr. Ray Schneider, Aaron's professors in the Sport Management Program, and Dr. Lee Meserve from Biological Sciences.
 Of the 100 honors projects completed during 2012-2013, 60 were eligible for the Mayeux Award, and four recipients were recognized.
 Aaron received a plaque and a $250 cash prize, congratulations, Aaron!